Mortgage protection insurance – also knowns as an MPPI policy – is an extra safeguarding measure for homeowners that is usually advised.

 You can receive back pay for any mortgage payments you make during your deferred period by taking out ‘back to day one cover’, but this could increase your monthly premium.

-If you’re still unsure whether your unique circumstances warrant mortgage payment protection insurance is to speak to a professional mortgage advisor.
-Not only can they guide you through the MPPI process, but they can also advise on other insurance policies that you might want to consider when buying or selling a home.
+If you’re still unsure whether your unique circumstances warrant mortgage payment protection insurance, then speak to a professional mortgage advisor.
+Not only can they talk you through the protection process, but they can also advise on other insurance policies that you might want to consider when buying or selling a home.